COVID-19 Federal Resources for Industry Advocates

 - It is crucial to the stability of the entire housing infrastructure.
 Assistance should be paid directly to housing providers to take the pressure off of renters and ensure providers, especially small operators, can continue to pay their bills.

-- Forego any extension of the CARES Act eviction moratorium.
+- Forego any extension of the federal eviction moratoria.

 - Unlike rental assistance, a prolonged eviction moratorium does not solve renters’ ongoing financial instability.
 Outstanding balances compound month-after-month increasing the risk that renters will be unable to catch up and ultimately lose their housing while the financial solvency of the property is in greater jeopardy.